Jerry Stitt: Assistant Coach (1979–1996)

-Head Coach (1997–2001)
+Head coach (1997–2001)

-When head coach Jerry Kindall retired after 24 seasons at the conclusion of the 1996 season, Stitt was hired as the 5th head coach in modern Wildcats baseball history.
+When Kindall retired after 24 seasons at the conclusion of the 1996 season, Stitt was hired as the fifth head coach in modern Wildcats baseball history.
 Stitt would fill out his staff by hiring Utah Utes head coach Bill Kinneberg as his associate head coach/pitching coach and Victor Solis as his bench coach.

-In Stitt's first season at the helm in 1997 the Wildcats finished with a decent overall record of 32-26, but a losing record in Pac-10 play (13-17) failing to make the postseason for the 4th straight season.
-This would tie Arizona's longest streak of failing to reach the postseason (set earlier in Stitt's assistant coaching career from 1981-1984) since the introduction of the postseason tournament in 1947.
+In Stitt's first season at the helm in 1997, the Wildcats finished with a decent overall record of 32–26, but a losing record in Pac-10 play (13–17) failing to make the postseason for the fourth straight season.
+This would tie Arizona's longest streak of failing to reach the postseason (set earlier in Stitt's assistant coaching career from 1981–1984) since the introduction of the postseason tournament in 1947.

-The Wildcats would set a new record for longest postseason drought in program history the next season in 1998 when they again failed to reach the tournament, finishing with another decent overall record of 33-23 but another losing record in conference play (12-18).
+The Wildcats would set a new record for longest postseason drought in program history the next season in 1998 when they again failed to reach the tournament, finishing with another decent overall record of 33–23 but another losing record in conference play (12–18).

-In 1999, the Wildcats would finally break through; paced by the trio of Keoni DeRenne, Dennis Anderson and Troy Gingrich, the Wildcats finished with an identical overall record of 33-23 but a winning record in Pac-10 games (13-11) and were selected to the NCAA tournament as the 3-seed in the Waco Regional.
-The Wildcats would lose 2 straight games to 2-seed Minnesota and 4-seed Eastern Illinois and were eliminated without winning a game.
+In 1999, the Wildcats would finally break through; paced by the trio of Keoni DeRenne, Dennis Anderson and Troy Gingrich, the Wildcats finished with an identical overall record of 33–23 but a winning record in Pac-10 games (13–11) and were selected to the NCAA tournament as the 3-seed in the Waco Regional.
+The Wildcats would lose two straight games to 2-seed Minnesota and 4-seed Eastern Illinois and were eliminated without winning a game.
 This, however, would mark Stitt's most successful season as head coach and would be the only season in which he would post a winning conference record or postseason appearance.

-Arizona would take a step back in 2000, ending the season with a losing record of 26-30 (8-16 in Pac-10).
+Arizona would take a step back in 2000, ending the season with a losing record of 26–30 (8–16 in Pac-10).